valishah/Self-Driving-Engineer/Project-3-Traffic-Sign-Classifier/README.md

 The Project
 ---
+[Download the dataset](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip).
+This is a pickled dataset in which we've already resized the images to 32x32.

 The goals / steps of this project are the following:
 * Load the data set
 * Explore, summarize and visualize the data set